Frequently Asked Questions

 Both applications must be complete by the CU Boulder deadline.
-Many study abroad organizations require hard-copy items (official transcripts, passport photos, etc.).
+Many education abroad organizations require hard-copy items (official transcripts, passport photos, etc.).
 If you need to mail items, they should be post-marked by our deadline.

 - Why isn't my application piece checked off?